-As I'm also a huge fan of Autodesk Circuits (truth be told, I'm one of the developers).
+As I'm also a huge fan of Tinkercad (truth be told, I'm one of the developers).
 I decided to create the entire project there and get everything working before ever touching the physical electronics.
 Here's the virtual circuit that I created (Press "Start Simulation" to try it out):

 The outer ring represents the minutes.
 Since there are only 24 pixels, a three-pixel wide "window" is used, with the brightest part in the direction of the current minute.
 The inner ring shows the hour, and cycles once-per second.
 The 7-segment LED in the center shows AM/PM.